Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Introduction

 \section{Introduction}

-The emergence and widespread use of \emph{ridesharing} in recent years has had a profound impact on urban transportation in a variety of ways.
-Amongst others, it has mitigated congestion costs (such as commute times, fuel usage, accident propensity, etc.), it has enabled marketplace optimization for both passengers and drivers, and it has provided great environmental benefits.
+The emergence and widespread use of \emph{Mobility-on-Demand} systems in recent years has had a profound impact on urban transportation in a variety of ways.
+Amongst other advantages, these systems have the potential to mitigate congestion costs (such as commute times, fuel usage, accident propensity, etc.), enable marketplace optimization for both passengers and drivers, and provide great environmental benefits.
+A prominent such example is ridesharing\footnote{Throughout the paper, we use the term `ridesharing' to refer to passengers (potentially) using the same vehicle at the same time, also referred to as `ridepooling' \cite{doi:10.1080/01441647.2018.1497728}.}.
 Ridesharing however results in some passenger disruption as well, due to compromise in flexibility, increased travel time, and loss of privacy and convenience.
-Thus, in the core of any ridesharing platform lies the need for an efficient balance between the incentives of the passengers, the drivers, and those of the platform.
+Thus, in the core of any ridesharing platform lies the need for an efficient balance between the incentives\footnote{We remark that the term `incentive' is not used in the strict game-theoretic sense.} of the passengers, the drivers, and those of the platform.

 Optimizing the usage of transportation resources is not an easy task, especially for cities like New York, with more than $13000$ taxis and $270$ ride requests per minute.
 For example, \cite{buchholz2018spatial} estimates that $45000$ customer requests remain unmet each day in New York, despite the fact that approximately $5000$ taxis are vacant at any time.
-In fact, on aggregate, drivers spend about $47\%$ of their time not serving any passengers.
+In fact, on aggregate, drivers spend about $47\%$ of their time not serving any passengers \cite{buchholz2018spatial}.
 Moreover, up to $80\%$ of the taxi rides in Manhattan could be shared by two riders, with only a few minutes increase in travel time \cite{alonso2017demand}.
 A \emph{more sophisticated matching policy} could mitigate these costs by better allocating available supply to demand.
 As a second example, \emph{coordinated vehicle relocation} could also be employed to bridge the gap on the spatial supply/demand imbalance and improve passenger satisfaction and Quality of Service (QoS) metrics.
 Drivers often relocate to find passengers: $61.3\%$ of trips begin in a different neighborhood than the drop-off location of the last passenger \cite{buchholz2018spatial}, yet currently drivers move without any coordinated search behavior, resulting in spatial search frictions.